spd75/spd75.github.io/_pages/aae_results-of-design.md

 ---

 ### Waveforms
-While we did gather scope data for our direct-digital synthesis wave, we weren’t able to capture a screenshot of the oscilloscope used.
+While we did gather scope data for our direct digital synthesis wave, we weren’t able to capture a screenshot of the oscilloscope used.
 So, below is the ideal, continuous waveform which we produced with our direct digital synthesis.

 <p align = "center">
 <img src="/images/a_images/results/sinewave.png" alt="image" style="width:80%">